joemoose/psiops/docs/zones.md

 | 3 | Distant | Across wide, uneven terrain |
 | 4+ | Extreme | Several city blocks away |

-Count the **shortest** path through adjacent, connected zones, not a straight line on a map.
-These distances modify your *attack rolls* based on weapon type.
+The distance to your target modifies your *attack roll* based on your weapon type.
 See [Distance Modifiers](combat.md#distance-modifiers).

 ## Example